 3,282 acres – 10% extreme, 35% advanced, 40% intermediate & 15% beginners

 Frontier’s Personal Experience

 “I love the brightly coloured village which has a really vibrant feel to it.
-I really liked the fact that you can easily access the slopes from Snowbird along with the modern accommodations at Fireside.
+I really liked the fact that you can easily access the slopes from Snowbird along with the modern accommodations at Firelight.
 I had a great evening at The Den Bar and Bistro – can highly recommend!Michael Williamson,